How Can I Help Relieve Constipation for My Baby and Toddler?

-- dry, hard stools with pain upon passing
+Dry, hard stools with pain upon passing

-- blood streaks along the outside of the stool
+Blood streaks along the outside of the stool

-- abdominal pain with hard and infrequent stools
+Abdominal pain with hard and infrequent stools

-- swollen or bloated abdominal
+Swollen or bloated abdominal

-- pellet sized stools passed with straining or grunting
+Pellet sized stools passed with straining or grunting

-- standing on tiptoes and rocking back and forth
+Standing on tiptoes and rocking back and forth

-- clenching buttocks muscles
+Clenching buttocks muscles

-- making dancelike movements
+Making dancelike movements

-- stool or urine in underwear1
+Stool or urine in underwear1

 Keep your child hydrated

-Keeping your child well hydrated will help prevent and alleviate constipation.
+Keeping your child well hydrated will help alleviate and prevent constipation.
 Choose water as the main source of hydration and limit drinks such as fruit juices (and no juice under the age of 1).